GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/hydraulicFracturing/Example.rst

 The advanced xml feature preprocessor allows parameters to be set or overriden by specifying any number of `-p name value` arguments on the command-line.
 Note that if the parameter value has spaces, it needs to be enclosed by quotation marks.

-To illustrate this feature, we can re-run the previous analysis with viscosity lowered from 5 cP to 1 cP:
+To illustrate this feature, we can re-run the previous analysis with viscosity increased from 1 cP to 5 cP:

 .. code-block:: bash

-  srun -n 36 -ppdebug geosx_preprocessed -i heterogeneousInSitu_benchmark.xml -p mu 0.001 -x 6 -y 2 -z 3 -o hf_results_lower_mu
+  srun -n 36 -ppdebug geosx_preprocessed -i heterogeneousInSitu_benchmark.xml -p mu 0.005 -x 6 -y 2 -z 3 -o hf_results_lower_mu

 ------------------------------------------------------------------